alkampfergit/personal-blog/codewrecks/content/post/old/2010/01/set-verbosity-of-logging-during-tfs-2010-build.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image_thumb19.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image19.png)

 As you can verify, only the message with BuildMessageImportance.High is showed, this because the entire build process has an argument that determines the level of log verbosity.
 Now try to change this value to Detailed.
-You should click the â€œArgumentsâ€ and locate the Verbosity argument.
+You should click the *Arguments* and locate the Verbosity argument.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image_thumb20.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/01/image20.png)